 Matthew is a multi-disciplinary practitioner.
-Having been called to the Bar in 2004, and completed pupillage the following year, he has experience of a range of practise areas, which often overlap.
+Having been called to the Bar in 2004, and completed pupillage the following year he has experience of a range of practise areas, which often overlap.
 Matthew began his career as a criminal practitioner, and has retained a busy Crown Court practice.
 He has also developed a substantial public law practice, focussing on judicial reviews on behalf of prisoners, bereaved families, and other cases with a civil liberties angle.
-He also appears at inquests, and acts in civil claims against public authorities.
-He has developed an interest in other civil liberties work, including cases in the Court of Protection.
+He appears at inquests, and acts in civil claims against public authorities.
 Matthew has a particular interest in miscarriages of justice work, whether through appearing in the Court of Appeal Criminal Division, or in Human Rights claims and actions against the police.
-He blogs as thepubliclawyer, and is a regular contributor to publications such as the Justice Gap.
+He runs a website, appealsbarrister.com, which provides plain English information about the criminal appeals process and occasional blogs on topics of interest.

 AREAS OF EXPERTISE